-A knitting style known for the speed and seemingly complicated hand movements, an advanced user of this technique can rush through stitches at incredible speeds.
+A speedy knitting style known for seemingly complicated hand movements, an advanced user zooms through stitches.

 Table Of Contents